Devices

 Predictive Reference Lap in Device

-Please remember that the reference lap is strictly bound to a track configuration, and that there will be only one default reference lap file per track configuration.
-This behavior is similar but not identical to user pit lanes, described few lines below here.
+Reference laps are strictly bound to a track configuration.
+Only one default reference lap file is allowed per configuration.
+This behavior is similar, but not identical, to user pit lanes (see below).

 User Pit Lane in Device

-In this window you can choose the strategy against which the device triggers the pit lanes computations.
+Here you can choose the strategy used by the device to trigger pit lane computations.

 Counters